 Where a separation agreement or stipulation of settlement is incorporated in and survives a judgment of divorce, and survives as a separate agreement, and there is an application solely to readjust the respective child support obligations of the parties, the court will not modify the child support obligations therein, unless it can be established that the agreement or stipulation was not fair and equitable when entered into, or unless an unanticipated or unreasonable change in circumstances has occurred, resulting in a concomitant showing of need.
 Boden v.
 Boden, 42 N.Y.2d 210 (1977).
 This makes sense, since the purpose of entering into separation agreements is to achieve finality, and absent fraud, duress, overreaching or some unforeseen or unreasonable change in circumstances, such an agreement between the parties should not be set aside.

-However, where there is an unmerged agreement and the custodial parent demonstrates that the needs of the children are not being met, the court may order an increase in child support upon a showing of a change in circumstances.
-In that case, several factors enter into the determination, including the “increased needs of the children due to special circumstances or to the additional activities of growing children, the increased cost of living insofar as it results in greater expenses for the children, a loss of income or assets by a parent or substantial improvement in the financial condition of a parent, and the current and prior lifestyles of the children.
+However, where there is an unmerged agreement and the custodial parent demonstrates that the basic needs of the children are not being met, the court may order an increase in child support upon a showing of a change in circumstances.
+Provenzano v.
+Provenzano, 151 A.D.3d 1800, 1801 (4th Dep’t 2017).
+When this is the case, several factors enter into the determination, including the “increased needs of the children due to special circumstances or to the additional activities of growing children, the increased cost of living insofar as it results in greater expenses for the children, a loss of income or assets by a parent or substantial improvement in the financial condition of a parent, and the current and prior lifestyles of the children.
 Consideration of such factors may lead to the determination that the children’s best interests require an upward modification of the child support award.”
 Brescia v.
-Fitts, 56 N.Y.2d 130 (1982).
+Fitts, 56 N.Y.2d 132 (1982).
 This test was restated in Michaels v.
 Michaels, 56 N.Y.2d 924 (1982), where the Court of Appeals stated “It is sufficient in such a case that a change in circumstances has occurred warranting an increase in the best interests of the child.”

 It is also possible to obtain an upward modification of a child support obligation set forth in an unmerged agreement where there is an unanticipated and unreasonable change in circumstances.
 In Schiavone v.
-Schiavone, 208 A.D.2d 543 (2nd Dep’t 1994), the mother demonstrated at the hearing that an unanticipated and unreasonable change in circumstances had occurred in that her yearly income had decreased by approximately one third (presumably through no fault of her own), and thus, the non-custodial father’s child support obligation was increased (presumably based upon his current income).
+Schiavone, 208 A.D.2d 543 (2d Dep’t 1994), the mother demonstrated at the hearing that an unanticipated and unreasonable change in circumstances had occurred in that her yearly income had decreased by approximately one third (presumably through no fault of her own), and thus, the non-custodial father’s child support obligation was increased (presumably based upon his current income).
 On the flip side, an unanticipated and unreasonable change in circumstances warranting a downward modification of child support occurs where the non-custodial father loses his job through no fault of his own and diligently seeks re-employment in his field.
-Meyer v.
-Meyer, 205 A.D.2d 784 (2nd Dep’t 1994).
+Matter of Rudy v.
+Rudy, 167 A.D.3d 751 (2d Dep’t 2018).

 Finally, it is important to note that on any application for a post judgment modification of child support, it is critical that there is an affidavit and some evidentiary material setting forth a sufficient basis to establish a prima facie case for modifying the child support order.
 No hearing will be required unless the affidavit and other evidentiary material present a genuine issue of fact.
 FCA Sec.
-451. In Barson v.
-Barson, 32 A.D.3d 872 (2nd Dep’t 2006), the father claimed his loss of employment constituted a change in circumstances warranting a downward modification of his child support obligation.
+451. In Rizzo v.
+Spear, 152 A.D.3d 774 (2d Dep’t 2018), the father claimed his loss of employment constituted a change in circumstances warranting a downward modification of his child support obligation.
 The father set forth only conclusory allegations in his moving affidavit that he diligently searched for a comparable job, and thus, the court properly denied his motion without conducting an evidentiary hearing.

-Whether child support is court ordered or pursuant to an Agreement or Stipulation, in the event that one of the parents is seeking a modification of his/her child support obligation based upon an income reduction of fifteen (15%) percent or more, the reduction in income will only be considered a proper basis for modification if the reduction was involuntary and the party seeking the reduction made “diligent attempts to secure employment commensurate with his/her education, ability, and experience.”
+Whether child support is court ordered or pursuant to an agreement or stipulation, and the parties have not waived the modification provisions of the statute, in the event that one of the parents is seeking a modification of his/her child support obligation based upon an income reduction of fifteen (15%) percent or more, the reduction in income will only be considered a proper basis for modification if the reduction was involuntary and the party seeking the reduction made “diligent attempts to secure employment commensurate with his/her education, ability, and experience.”
 (DRL § 236(B)(9)(b)(2)(ii)(B)).